Database Queries

 Get-by-key queries

-Running a simple get-by-key query
+Run a simple get-by-key query

 The get-by-key query retrieves the record corresponding to a key.

-where rows are indexed by their trade id, we can retrieve the trader that made the trade 1023
+For example, given a table trades where rows are indexed by their trade id, the following retrieves the trader that

 final GetByKeyQuery query =